craftkit/craft-widget-toast/README.md

 Toast is a Craft-UIKit component that provides a simple way to display a message to the user.
 It is a non-intrusive message that appears on the screen for a short period of time and then disappears.

+After duration time passed, callback will be called if it is provided.
+At this point, content of the toast will be `unloadView()`ed, but the toast itself will remain in the DOM, so you can use it again.

 ## Installation

 ```bash